DRBench: A Realistic Benchmark for Enterprise Deep Research: Experiments and Results

 \subsection{App-based Environment vs Local Environment}

-In Table~\ref{tab:app_local_performance}, we compare results across two settings in \method: (1) \textbf{local}, where all the task files (e.g., PDFs, PPTX, DOCX, XLSX, chats) are placed in a local folder that the agent can access, and (2) \textbf{app-based}, where the same files must be retrieved through our standard enterprise environment and its apps, introducing additional interaction complexity.
+In \Cref{tab:app_local_performance}, we compare results across two settings in \method: (1) \textbf{local}, where all the task files (e.g., PDFs, PPTX, DOCX, XLSX, chats) are directly passed to the agent, and (2) \textbf{app-based}, where the same files must be retrieved through our standard enterprise environment and its apps, introducing additional interaction complexity.
 We find that OpenAI’s Deep Research (GPT-5) achieves the highest scores across all metrics.
 Our agent with GPT-5 and DeepSeek backbones achieves similar performance to Perplexity in the local-only setting, but lags behind OpenAI and Gemini.
 In the app-based setting, performance declines across both backbones, highlighting the added difficulty of navigating multi-application environments.
 This gap underscores that the environment in \method\ is intentionally challenging, enabling a more realistic evaluation of model capabilities in enterprise research scenarios.

+We observe that weaker backbones experience substantially larger performance drops when transitioning from the local to the app-based environment, particularly in insight recall and factuality.
+This degradation reflects the increased difficulty of multi-step navigation and cross-application context switching.
+In contrast, stronger models such as GPT-5 exhibit more stable performance, indicating greater robustness to interaction complexity.